 Examples of non-economic damages:

 Pain and suffering – This is the general term for the emotional and physical suffering the pedestrian accident victim endured.
 Breaking it down even further, they include:

 - Loss of enjoyment of life (hobbies, sports, etc.)

 - Mental anguish and pain

 - Psychological trauma

 How Can Pedestrian Accidents be Prevented?

 Both drivers and pedestrians should always be aware of their surroundings.
 For pedestrians, being able to see and hear everything around them is vital.
-That might sound like something obvious, but every day, people walk around with ear buds on or glued to their cellphones.
-Tuning out like this puts them at greater danger of suffering a serious Riverside pedestrian accident.
+That might sound like something obvious, but every day, people walk around with earbuds on or glued to their cellphones.
+Tuning out like this puts them at a greater danger of suffering a serious Riverside pedestrian accident.

 Besides putting away your cellphone and lowering the volume on your earbuds, as a pedestrian you should also: